stivenm16/devToolkit/README.md

    npm run dev
    ```

-5. Open your browser and go to http://localhost:3000 to access Awesome Dev Toolkit.
+5. Open your browser and go to http://localhost:3000 to access Dev Toolkit.

 ## Usage